sandhyaraniMukkamala/Loan-Approval-Prediction/README.md

 Python, Pandas, seaborn, sklearn

 # Hypothesis Generation
-Below are some of the factors that I think can effect the loan approval Income - Apllicants with higher income have higher chances of loan approval.
+Below are some of the factors that I think could affect the loan approval Income - Apllicants with higher income have higher chances of loan approval.
 Previous history - Applicants who have repayed their previous debts should have higher chances.
-Loan Amount - If the amount is less, there is higher chance of approval.
+Loan Amount - If the amount is less, there is a higher chance of approval.
-Loan term - Loan for less time period and less amount should have higher chances of approval Credit History - Applicants with god credit history will have great chances of approval EMI - Lesser amount to be paid each month will have higher chances.
+Loan term - Loan for less time periods and less amounts should have higher chances of approval Credit History - Applicants with god credit history will have great chances of approval EMI - Lesser amounts to be paid each month will have higher chances.

 # Code
 Each statement in the code has its comments metioned to understand better of the process